Dashron/Roads/README.md

 });

 // Example of a request handler that catches errors and returns Response objects
-// The main logic of this function will execute after the resource method, because it all happens after the middleware calls next() road.use((method, url, body, headers, next) => {
+// The logic will happen after any other middleware because it's in response to the promise result of next();
+road.use(function (method, url, body, headers, next) {
     // execute the actual resource method, and return the response return next()
         // Catch any errors that are thrown by the resources